Ethan Williams's Home Page

 About me:

-In July 2025, I will be joining UC Santa Cruz as an assistant professor in Earth & Planetary Sciences.
+In summer 2025, I will be joining UC Santa Cruz as an assistant professor in the Department of Earth & Planetary Sciences.
 If you are a prospective postdoc or graduate student interested in working with me, please send me an email.

 Until then, I am a postdoc at the University of Washington working with Brad Lipovsky and Marine Denolle.
 I previously completed my Ph.D. in geophysics at the Caltech Seismo Lab, advised by Zhongwen Zhan.

 I apply fiber-optic sensing to problems in seismology and oceanography.
-My research interests include wave physics, ocean-solid earth interaction, and geohazards.
+My research interests include wave physics, Earth structure, ocean dynamics, ocean-solid Earth interaction, and geohazards.

 Positions